youmi-zym/youmi-zym.github.io/_posts/2018-10-07-phd_thesis.md

 We're using ideas from computer vision and reinforcement learning to build the most data-efficient self-driving car.
 And, we're hiring, come work with me! [wayve.ai/careers](https://wayve.ai/careers)

-> I owe my gratitude to many people while writing this thesis, many of whom are mentioned in the acknowlegements, but also many more who also inspired this work.
-Thanks!
+> I'd like to give a huge thank you to everyone who motivated, distracted and inspired me while writing this thesis.

 Here's the bibtex if you'd like to cite this work.